 If you're looking for a way to switch up your dog's diet, you might want to consider quail eggs.
 That's right – quail eggs for dogs!

 Not only are they a great source of nutrition, but they can also be a fun treat for your furry friend.
-Here’s everything you need to know about quail eggs for dogs.
+Here's everything you need to know about feeding quail eggs to your dog.

 Why Feed Quail Eggs to Your Dogs

 Quail eggs are a good source of protein that provides energy in dogs, repairs damaged tissues and aids in muscle development.